-Jugaar Adda is a 21st century learning environment that creates opportunities to build collaborative partnerships between education, business, and community.
-In this context, instead of attempting to exemplify interdisciplinary learning, we seek to produce evidence of how different disciplines interweave in the real world.
-Adopting a transdisciplinary approach, our focus remains on engaging all stakeholders in an experience of knowledge construction that ensures understanding about real life problem-solving through a variety of lenses, enabling them to hold multiple ideas and perspectives at once.
+Jugaar Adda is an experimental educational framework for the 21st century that creates opportunities to build collaborative partnerships between education, business, and community.
+In this context, instead of attempting to exemplify interdisciplinary learning, we seek to produce evidence of how different disciplines interweave in the real-world.
+Adopting a transdisciplinary approach, our focus remains on engaging all stakeholders in an experience of knowledge construction that ensures understanding about real-world problem-solving through a variety of lenses, enabling people to hold multiple ideas and perspectives at once.

 - Jugaar means a creatively devised solution to a problem, under constraints that don’t permit typical solutions

 - Adda is a space where people gather for conversation

 Jugaar/Jugaad pronounced joo-gaardh, by itself, is a science, art, tradition, philosophy, as well as a mindset.
 It epitomizes individual agency, creating space and opportunity to remove oneself from the confines of conformity toward independent thought and action.